AGE LIMIT: 12 Years

 - One light-weight packable fleece, vest, or sweater, or light jacket for warmth in the evenings and mornings (optional for spring tours)

-- Underwear (synthetic is best.
-Consider total # of days on the trip and adjust accordingly)
+- Underwear (Consider total # of days on the trip and pack accordingly)

 - Small day pack per above